code-greg-42/Orbit-Oasis/AssetsUsed.md

 ## Assets Used

 This project uses the following assets from the Unity Asset Store.
 All assets are licensed under the [Standard Unity Asset Store End User License Agreement (EULA)](https://unity.com/legal/as-terms).
+These assets cannot be redistributed or extracted from this project, and must be acquired directly from the Unity Asset Store if you wish to use them in your own projects.

 ---